INN/docs/staffing/onboarding/largo-umbrella-setup.md

 $ vagrant snapshot take default after_adding_superadmin
 ```

+## 16. Configure Your Virtual Machine Memory

+The default virtual machine has 384MB of RAM to be respectful of a range machines.
+If you have adequate memory (we assume, but don't insist you have more than this), bump this towards 1-2GB.

+**Slow WordPress = Less Being Awesome.**

+1. Run ```vagrant halt``` or start with your machine shut down.
+If you haven't, ```vagrant snapshot take default some_name```.

+2. Open VirtualBox and find the vagrant.

+3. Right-click the vagrant and click **Settings...** (or select then Command + S).

+4. RAM is under System (2nd tab) as Base Memory.
+If 4-8GB between 768-1024MB is healthy. *With 16GB, I tossed it 2048MB because VM lag burns daylight and client dollars.*

+5. ```vagrant up``` and check all is well.

+6. ```vagrant snapshot take default speed_demon```

+### Rock on!
+You're done.

 ## Setup Process for Each Member Site

-Rock on!
 You now have the Largo site network set up on your computer!

 However, you'll need to do a brief setup for each member site you work with.
 You've downloaded a production database, so we need to update some settings in WordPress to tell it it's running on your virtual machine.

 We'll use the shorthand `project.org` to represent a sub-site of the Largo umbrella, and you should substitute in the site you want to get access to.
 For example, this might instead be `investigatemidwest.org` or `iowawatch.org`.